Topics

 How to give 360-degree feedback to your boss (examples)

 Providing 360-degree feedback to your boss involves careful communication and respect.
+Begin with writing a review for your manager with examples.
 Offer constructive insights with these three steps.

 Be Specific